ThePhD/sol2/docs/source/features.rst

 * optional: Support for getting an element, or potentially not (and not forcing the default construction of what amounts to a bogus/dead object).
 Usually comes with ``std(::experimental)::optional``.
 It's a fairly new class, so a hand-rolled class internal to the library with similar semantics is also acceptable
 * tables: Some sort of abstraction for dealing with tables.
 Ideal support is ``mytable["some_key"] = value``, and everything that the syntax implies.
 * table chaining: In conjunction with tables, having the ability to query deeply into tables ``mytable["key1"]["key2"]["key3"]``.
-Note that this becomes a tripping point for some libraries: crashing if ``"key1"`` doesn't exist while trying to access ``"key2"`` (Sol avoids this specifically when you use ``sol::optional``), and sometimes it's also a heavy performance bottleneck as expressions are not lazy-evaluated by a library.
+Note that this becomes a tripping point for some libraries: crashing if ``"key1"`` doesn't exist while trying to access ``"key2"`` (sol avoids this specifically when you use ``sol::optional``), and sometimes it's also a heavy performance bottleneck as expressions are not lazy-evaluated by a library.
 * arbitrary keys: Letting C++ code use userdata, other tables, integers, etc. as keys for into a table.
 * user-defined types (udts): C++ types given form and function in Lua code.
 * udts - member functions: C++ member functions on a type, usually callable with ``my_object:foo(1)`` or similar in Lua.